KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:137`

 **Description**:
-The `settings_staff_new` method in the EeazyCRM application is likely responsible for handling the setup or configuration of new staff members, including uploading their avatars and verifying their access permissions.
+The `settings_staff_new` method is likely used to create new staff settings in the EeazyCRM application.
+It is probably called by an administrator or a user with sufficient privileges, and it involves uploading an avatar and checking access permissions.

 ---